yellowbean/absbox-doc/docs/source/modeling.rst

 annualized fee
 ^^^^^^^^^^^^^^^^

-similar to `percentage fee` but it will use an annualized rate to multiply the value of ``Formula``. either reference to pool balance  or bond balance , etc.... it will accure type fee, which if not being paid, it will increase the due amount.
+similar to `percentage fee` but it will use an annualized rate to multiply the value of :ref:`Formula`. either reference to pool balance  or bond balance , etc.... it will accure type fee, which if not being paid, it will increase the due amount.